design system

 • The first is a custom combination of tools tailored to your needs.
 A DIY approach.

-• The second is to use a pre-selected set of tools from the developer community.
+• The second is to use a pre-selected set of tools from the developer community, AKA a framework.

 Building your custom stack. #DIY